 Strategic Leadership; Corporate Social Responsibility; Entrepreneurship and Firm Innovation; Social Networks within and across Firms

-- Ren, S., Sun, H., & Tang, Y. In press.
-CEO’s Hometown Identity and Corporate Social Responsibility.
-Journal of Management.
+- Ren, S., Sun, H., & Tang, Y. CEO’s Hometown Identity and Corporate Social Responsibility.
+Journal of Management, forthcoming.

 - Ouyang, B., Tang, Y., Wang, C., & Zhou, J. (equal contribution) 2022.
 No-Fly Zone in the Loan Office: How Chief Executive Officers’ Risky Hobbies Affect Credit Stakeholders’ Evaluation of Firms.
 Organization Science, 33(1): 414-430.

 - Ma, X., Deng, Z., & Tang, Y. 2021.
 Relieving Status Anxiety: How Low-status Firms Respond to International Status-heterophilous Relationships.
 Journal of World Business, 56(6): 101259.